-All Members of college in statu pupillari are responsible for following the Rules of Behaviour.
+All Members of College in statu pupillari are responsible for following the Rules of Behaviour.
 Not knowing or forgetting about the rules or their consequences is not a justification for not following them.

-1. A Members of college in statu pupillari must:
+I.All Members of college in statu pupillari must:

-- (a) comply with instructions issued by any person or body authorized to act on behalf of the College, in the proper discharge of their duties; - (b) comply with the accommodation handbook and tenancy agreement; - (c) comply with codes of conduct as published on the college website, including the social media policy, IT policies, drugs and alcohol policy, discrimination and harassment policy and the sexual misconduct policy; - (d) comply with all health and safety regulations and instructions issued by the College or other associated institution; - (e) inform the College of any relevant unspent criminal conviction; - (f) comply with the terms of the code of practice issued under the provisions of section 43 of the Education (No. 2) Act 1986 regarding meetings and public gatherings on College grounds; and event and sports booking requirements as published on the college website; - (g) comply with the Statutes and Ordinances and any rules and procedures established under the Statutes and Ordinances.
+- comply with instructions issued by any person or body authorized to act on behalf of the College, in the proper discharge of their duties;2 - (b) comply with the accommodation handbook and tenancy agreement; - (c) comply with codes of conduct as published on the college website, including the social media policy, IT policies, drugs and alcohol policy, harassment, bullying and discrimination policy and the sexual misconduct policy; - comply with all health and safety regulations and instructions issued by the (d) College or other associated institution; - inform the College of any relevant unspent criminal conviction3; (e) - comply with the terms of the code of practice issued under the provisions of (f) section 43 of the Education (No. 2) Act 1986 regarding meetings and public gatherings on College grounds4; and event and sports booking requirements as published on the college website; - comply with the Statutes and Ordinances and any rules and procedures (g) established under the Statutes and Ordinances5.